 Kele Le Roc

 Strongly positioned with Deetah in the one hit wonder camp, in fact i think both their songs were released at a similar time and I always got them mixed up.
 Kele Le Roc was british though and had the number 8 single Little Bit of Lovin in 1998, which was a strong effort (well, I liked it anyway).
+I was less keen on less successful follow up; My Love.
 Her wikipedia page lists her years active as 1995 – present however the last thing she did of note was 2009 so not that present in the grand scheme of things.

 Do you know how many albums Lisa Loeb has released?
 9. do you know how many songs of hers i know?
 1. And i 100% guarantee it will be the same song you know.
 What a song it is though!
 Stay (I Missed You) form the Reality Bites soundtrack is quite the karaoke favourite of mine, and when my best mate puts on a pair of glasses she looks like Lisa, why isn’t that on her website bio eh?
 It’s quite the coup.